foundweekends/giter8/README.markdown

 list of file patterns such as `*.html *.js`.
 Files matching `verbatim` pattern are excluded from string template processing.

-The fieds `startDelimiter` and `stopDelimiter` may be used to change default variable delimiters (`$` and `$`).
+The fields `startDelimiter` and `stopDelimiter` may be used to change default variable delimiters (`$` and `$`).
 An example, using guillemets (» and «):

     startDelimiter=»
     stopDelimiter=«

 ### Formatting template fields